suhank/zea-engine/docs/api/SceneTree/BaseItem.md

 <a name="BaseItem+fromJSON"></a>

 ### fromJSON
-The fromJSON method decodes a json object for this type.
+Decodes a json object for this type.